akeneo/pim-helpcenter/content/md/first-steps/manage-your-rules.md

 Rules are regularly executed after a bulk action or after imports with rules.
 :::

-But you can also execute rules on your own, you can execute:
+But you can also execute rules on your own.
+You can execute:
 *   one specific rule
 *   a selection of rules
 *   all your rules (be aware, this action could take a long time)